franzbu/EnhancedSpaces.spoon/README.md

 One of the main goals has been to make managing mSpaces and windows straightforward, intuitive, and efficient.
 EnhancedSpaces' features include switching and moving windows between mSpaces, using sticky windows, swapping windows, and automatically opening windows on predefined mSpaces in predefined sizes and positions.
 Using EnhancedSpaces' window manager, you can resize and rearrange your windows with keyboard shortcuts or with your mouse or trackpad.
 Additionally, the most common features are also available via menu and popup menu.

 Focus has also been given to making EnhancedSpaces enjoyable to use.
-You can customize EnhancedSpaces' menus to your needs, for example change them to your preferred language, and set individual wallpapers for your mSpaces.
+You can customize EnhancedSpaces' menus to your needs, for example change them to your preferred language, and set individual wallpapers for each of your mSpaces.

 So who is EnhancedSpaces for?
-It is made for power users who like working on multiple screens and want something more efficient and customizable than Apple's Spaces and at the same time prefer more flexibility than tiling window managers such as AeroSpace can offer.
+It has been made for power users who like working on multiple screens and want something more efficient and customizable than Apple's Spaces and at the same time prefer more flexibility than tiling window managers such as AeroSpace can offer.

-EnhancedSpaces has increased my productivity and has at the same time simplified my life with macOS.
+EnhancedSpaces has increased my productivity and simplified my life with macOS.
 May it do the same for you.

 ## Introduction